Current OS: Windows 10.

 [UPDATE] Problem: I do not find Anaconda environments in the Jupyter Notebook drop down menu!
 What to do?

-Enter this command in the Anaconda terminal to automatically add all Anaconda environments:
+Enter this commands in the Anaconda terminal to add your new environment, here called NewEnv.
+First install ipykernel: